There are a multitude of Everesting blogs and a selection of quotes alone are enough to put you off, or at the very least, think again.

 Why did I write this guide and who’s it for?

 This guide is intended to be a definitive source of advice and insight for any cyclist contemplating, or preparing for, an Everesting.
-In recent times, I’ve been repeatedly asked for advice on Everesting and I decided to put all my tips in one place, here.
+In recent times, I’ve repeatedly been asked for advice on Everesting and I decided to put all my tips in one place, here.

 When I first heard about Everesting, back in 2014, advice was extremely scarce.
 Today, there are numerous blogs and articles on the topic, but they mostly detail the experience, rather than attempt to help others with their own Everestings.